+- Opportunities for Indian tribes and Alaska Natives.
 Members of federally recognized tribes and Alaska Native shareholders can enroll in Marketplace coverage any time of year.
-There’s no limited enrollment period for members of these groups, and they can change plans as often as once a month.
+They can change plans as often as once a month.